Table Of Contents

-Your teams will be on the front lines of your smart factory, entering data, adopting new technologies, using smart manufacturing platforms — and in the process, they’ll have opportunities to find bigger and better ways of doing things.
+Your teams will be on the front lines of your smart factory, entering data, adopting new technologies, using connected worker platforms — and in the process, they’ll have opportunities to find bigger and better ways of doing things.
 These good ideas are what make smart manufacturing the rich, comprehensive vision that it is, which is why people will always be at the heart of the process.

 If you want to experience the power of digital transformation and see your plant earn the title “smart factory,” you’re going to need a little help.
 Luckily, we know just what you need to succeed when it comes to smart manufacturing.

-Our smart manufacturing platform connects data, evolving technologies and people to create the perfect balance of automation and human ingenuity.
+Our connected worker platform connects data, evolving technologies and people to create the perfect balance of automation and human ingenuity.
 It’s the first — and most important — step toward a smart factory.